Strengths & weaknesses of Microsoft 365 Alternatives

 Weaknesses

-Best for Individuals and Open-Source Enthusiasts
+Best for Individuals, Linux Users, and Open-Source Advocates

 Microsoft 365 Alternative #5: WPS Office